Kim Kardashian Shares Her Very Unglamorous Workout Routine

 — People Magazine (@people) February 22, 2017

-The lip ring, which is fake, was apparently a gift from Kim–who has often sported a similar one.
-Many took issue with the picture, however, stating that it was inappropriate for a four-year-old to be wearing a lip ring.
+The lip ring, which is fake, was apparently a gift from Kim, who has often sported a similar one.
+Many took issue with the picture, however, stating that it was inappropriate for a 4-year-old to be wearing a lip ring.

 Kim, meanwhile, has been having some trouble of her own.
 While she and Kanye were reportedly not on the invite list to various post-Oscars parties, Kim has been dealing with some private issues of her own.
 These include her robbery in Paris, where the star was bound and robbed.
 She had millions of dollars worth of jewelry stolen.